-Table 2 provides details of the anticipated quarterly and annual pumpage volumes for the first five years of the EP Project.
+Table 2 provides a graph which details the quarterly and annual anticipated pumpage volumes for the first five years.
 All pumpage will be for public water supply.
-EP is supplying this water as a wholesale water provider to supplement existing municipal water supplies for the Goforth SUD, which serves as a retail municipal water provider to portions of Hays, Caldwell and Travis Counties.
-As such, the future demand and system growth of the purchaser will not impact the projected production rates since the water purchased will be provided at consistent rates after year 5 at the maximum permit of approximately 912.50 million gallons per year.
+EP is supplying this water as a wholesale water provider to supplement existing water supplies for the Goforth SUD.
+As such, the future demand and system growth of the purchaser will not impact the projected production rates since the water purchased will be provided at consistent rates after year 3 at the maximum permit of approximately 570.86 million gallons per year.
 From the 2016 Region L Regional Water Plan the Goforth SUD per capita water use for the year 2011 was 105 gallons per capita per day (gpcd) (2016 Region L Plan Table 5.2.1-4).